-- If your child is enrolled in another kindergarten program (for example, in a childcare centre or another kindergarten) while they are enrolled at our centre, you need to choose which centre you'd like the funding applied to, to receive FREE kindy at only one of the centres.
+- If your child is enrolled in another kindergarten while they are enrolled at our centre, you need to choose which centre you'd like the funding applied to, to receive FREE kindy at only one of the centres.

 If your child does not meet the eligibility criteria above, the non-eligible enrolment kindergarten fee will apply.

-A one-off, non-refundable enrolment fee of $100 is required when you complete your enrolment at a C&K branch centre, to confirm your place.
-This fee is not subsidised and is issued to cover the administrative costs of your child's enrolment at a C&K branch centre.
+A one-off, non-refundable enrolment fee of $100 is required when you complete your enrolment at a C&K branch kindergarten, to confirm your place.
+This fee is not subsidised and is issued to cover the administrative costs of your child's enrolment at a C&K branch kindergarten.

 The enrolment fee, is waived for eligible families who meet at least one of the criteria listed below: